A Survey on Video Diffusion Models: Video Generation

 Dancing Avatar~\cite{DancingAvatar} focuses on synthesizing human dance videos.
 It utilizes a T2I model~\cite{stablediffusion} to generate each frame of the video in an auto-regressive manner.
 To ensure consistency throughout the entire video, a frame alignment module combined with insights from ChatGPT~\cite{chatgpt} is utilized to enhance coherence between adjacent frames.
 Additionally, it leverages OpenPose ControlNet~\cite{controlnet} to harness the ability to generate high-quality human body videos based on poses.

-Disco~\cite{DisCo} addresses a novel problem setting known as referring human dance generation.
-It leverage the ControlNet~\cite{controlnet}, Grounded-SAM~\cite{SAM} and OpenPose~\cite{openpose} for background control, foreground extraction and pose skeleton extraction respectively.
-Moreover, large-scale image datasets~\cite{laion400m,coco,tiktok} are employed for human attribute pre-training.
-By combining these training steps, Disco~\cite{DisCo} lays a solid foundation for human-specific video generation tasks.
+Disco~\cite{DisCo} addresses the novel problem of referring human dance generation using ControlNet~\cite{controlnet} for background control, Grounded-SAM~\cite{SAM} for foreground extraction, and OpenPose~\cite{openpose} for pose skeleton extraction.
+Large-scale image datasets~\cite{laion400m,coco,tiktok} are used for human attribute pre-training, creating a strong foundation for human-specific video generation tasks.

+Animate Anyone~\cite{hu2024animateanyone} and MagicAnimate~\cite{xu2024magicanimate} use character images as reference frames and design a pose encoder to inject sequence pose information into the image-to-video generation, enabling characters to follow predefined poses for dancing.
+They demonstrate significant zero-shot capabilities with only a small training set, and the industrial applications prove the tremendous potential of video diffusion models.

+PoseAnimate~\cite{poseanimate} proposes a zero-shot I2V framework for character animation.
+It introduces a Pose-Aware Control Module to control the pose, a Dual Consistency Attention Module to ensure temporal consistency, and a Mask-Guided Decoupling Module (MGDM) to refine distinct feature perception.
+Through these modules, the model demonstrates zero-shot pose animation capabilities.